OfficeDev/hands-on-labs/Ignite18/HOL3014-excel-custom-functions/Lab.md

 4. In any cell of your workbook, enter the function `=CONTOSO.STOCKPRICE("MSFT")`.
 It should show you the stock price for one share of Microsoft stock right now.

-## Exercise 3: Create a streaming asynchronous custom function
+## Exercise 3: Create a streaming custom function
 The previous function returned the stock price for Microsoft at a particular moment in time, but stock prices are always changing.
 With custom functions, it is possible to “stream” data from an API to get updates on stock prices in real time.

 To do this, you’ll create a new function, `=CONTOSO.STOCKPRICESTREAM`.
 It makes a request for updated data every 1000 milliseconds.